rooklift/ogs_timer_adjuster_monkey/README.md

 ## Note

 * I decided to suppress all warnings above 10 seconds (it's troublesome to start the countdown at exactly 10 otherwise).
-You must choose some setting above 10 seconds in order to start at 10 (for example, 15 seconds in the screenshot above).
+You must choose some setting above 10 seconds in order to actually start at 10 (for example, 15 seconds in the screenshot above).
 * You should use the setting which counts *DOWN*.

 ## Technical notes